 What are some database administrator job roles?

-Here are some of the most common ways database administrator job roles, according to Indeed for Employers.
+Here are some of the most common database administrator job roles, according to Indeed for Employers.

-Starting out in a database administrator role, IT professionals have a wide range of career paths to choose from, according to Zippia's Working as a Database Administrator profile.
-Database administrators can be promoted to Lead Administrators and then Senior Administrators, but the knowledge of a database administrator can also be applied to other IT positions.
+Starting out in a DBA role, IT professionals have a wide range of career paths to choose from, according to Zippia's Working as a Database Administrator profile.
+Database professionals can be promoted to lead administrators and then senior administrators, but the knowledge of database administration can also be applied to other IT positions.

-Many database administrators go on to be data analysts, technical consultants, business analysts, information technology managers, technical consultants, project managers, senior software engineers, senior systems engineers, and more, Zippia's report noted.
+Many DBAs go on to be data analysts, technical consultants, business analysts, information technology managers, technical consultants, project managers, senior software engineers, senior information systems engineers and more, Zippia's report noted.

 - Job description: MongoDB administrator (TechRepublic Premium)